Jawz84/Blog/PowerShell Contributing.md

 To do that, run `Start-PsBootstrap` (may need sudo/adminstrative privileges, depending on your system.
 On a docker container, it needs the `-NoSudo` switch).

-You also need to build the pwsh binaries for the tests to run against: `Start-PsBuild -Clean`
+Now use this command to build the pwsh binaries: `Start-PsBuild -Clean`.
+If you've built the project before, you can just run `Start-PsBuild`.

 > Tip: When to run `Start-PSBuild` with the `-Clean` switch.
 > The `-Clean` switch unnecessary most of the time.
 Use it: